 Estimated Tax Payment: Form 1040-ES(NR)

-You may have taxable income from which no U.S. income tax is withheld.
+You may have taxable income from which no USA income tax is withheld.
 Or the tax withheld may not be enough to cover the income tax that you estimate you will owe at the end of the year.
-If this is true, and if you have income effectively connected with a trade or business in the United States, you may have to pay estimated tax.
+If this is true, and if you have income effectively connected with a trade or business in the USA, you may have to pay estimated tax.
 An addition to the tax is charged if you underpay your estimated tax.

 Income connected with a trade or business includes pay received as an employee that is subject to withholding.
 It does not, however, include pay subject to withholding at a flat 30% rate or lower treaty rate.

 Generally, there will be no addition to the tax for the underpayment of estimated tax if the total income tax to be withheld from your 1996 income is at least:

 - 90% of the tax to be shown on your 1996 USA income tax return, or

 - 100% of the tax shown on your 1995 USA income tax return (if your 1995 return covered all 12 months of the year).